ActiveEngagement/listelixr-js/README.md

 ## Customizeable Themes

-The following will override the default theme.
-You could create an entirely new theme, override as much or as little as you want, but this example just shows how to override the submit button color.

-Note, the theme is automatically vendor prefixed to prevent the styles from the site overriding those in the plugin.
-Should you run into style conflicts, you could use this same method to fix the issue.
+The following will extend the default theme.
+You could create an entirely new theme from scratch, but this example just shows how to override the submit button color.
+Should you run into style conflicts, you could add `!important` or whatever you need to fix the conflicting styles.

 ```html
 <script src="https://unpkg.com/listelixr-js@1.0.0-beta.4/dist/ListElixr.umd.cjs"></script>